Jamie Tanna's profile photo Jamie Tanna

 • Editor of and regular contributor to the Deliveroo Engineering blog (writing, editing and finding opportunities for new posts) and the Deliveroo Engineering Twitter account.

-• Building and supporting infrastructure in AWS using Terraform
+• Building and supporting infrastructure in AWS, using Terraform and Datadog

 • Making changes to existing (monolithic) Ruby on Rails codebases, with a focus on decomposing as scaling limits are hit, or as considerable performance benefits could be achieved